 Avoidance consists of any measures that avoid adverse effects of a project on cultural resources.
-Avoidance in and of itself may not be totally effective if not coupled with a monitoring program that will insure that an historic or archeological site protected from the immediate adverse effect (direct and indirect impact) of the project is not inadvertently damaged in the future as a result of the project (potential impact).
+Avoidance in and of itself may not be totally effective if provisions are not made to insure that an historic or archeological site protected from the immediate adverse effect(s) (direct and indirect impact) of a project is not inadvertently damaged in the future as a result of the project (potential impact).
 For the Susitna Hydroelectric Project, potential damage may result from, but is not limited to, operation of the facilities, increased access to remote areas, recreational activities, private development, and the transfer of lands from federal and state governments to corporate or private parties.
 Therefore, avoidance must be considered in terms of long range and short range goals aimed at protecting cultural resources beyond the immediate construction phase of the dam and its ancillary facilities.